Byrdi04/ft-project/README.md

 # ft-project
-# This project has been part of my own efforts to familirise myself with machine learning coding.
+# This project has been part of my own efforts to familiarise myself with machine learning coding.